groue/CombineTraits/README.md

 **CombineTraits preserves the general ergonomics of Combine.** Your application still deals with regular Combine publishers and operators.

-`AnyPublisher` can be replaced with `AnySinglePublisher` or `AnyMaybePublisher`, in order to express which trait a publisher conforms to:
+`AnyPublisher` can be replaced with `AnySinglePublisher`, `AnyMaybePublisher`, or `AnyImmediatePublisher`, in order to express which trait a publisher conforms to:

 ```swift
 func refreshPublisher() -> AnySinglePublisher<Void, Error> {